AlexisR1990/Alexis-Tolliver-Portfolio/Project1/RealEstate.md

 <img width="733" alt="Screenshot 2024-08-01 at 8 20 09 AM" src="https://github.com/user-attachments/assets/2f51b232-a5b0-415b-b5d7-5262dcadd147">

 # Model #1
 Starting with our first model, I used a first order regression model with quantitative and qualitative variables.
-Specifically I wanted to use price for the response variable and sqft_living, sqft_above, age, bathrooms, and view as the predictor variables for this model.
+Specifically I wanted to use price as the response variable with living area, upper-level area, age of the house, number of bathrooms, and view as predictor variables for this model

 > First I created a scatterplot of living area of the house against price of the house then I created a scatterplot of age of the house against price of the house to see if there was any correlations.

 <img width="699" alt="Screenshot 2024-08-01 at 9 21 45 AM" src="https://github.com/user-attachments/assets/ce755ea2-9763-4676-9da0-1a1ffb5b117a">

 > As you can see from the scatterplot below there is a positive correlation between the living area of a house and the price of the house.
-Generally, as the price increases the square foot of its living area goes increases.
+Generally, as the price increases the square foot of its living area increases as well.

 <img width="668" alt="Screenshot 2024-08-01 at 9 21 54 AM" src="https://github.com/user-attachments/assets/8773d8af-aeaf-4c70-b490-bc8413642922">